 Not all flowers have the gusto to work well as centerpieces for hours on end.
-Hydrangeas and roses are sturdy and both have a full shape, so they're you're best bets, Ingram says.
+Hydrangeas and roses are sturdy and both have a full shape, so they're your best bets, Ingram says.
 Varieties with relatively weaker stems just won't cut it (think tulips and ranunculus) because they can break more easily.
 It's also smart to stay away from tall line flowers because striking a balanced look in the vase can be tricky.
 So avoid delphiniums and gladiolas.

 2. Save Cash by Being Casual

 Formal or modern centerpieces tend to be fuller arrangements with tight, compact buds.
-This means you have to use a lot of stems to get the effect of abundance.
-So a great way to make more cost-effective centerpieces is going with looser, more informal composition, Ingram recommends.
+This means you have to use a lot of stems to get the effect of abundance, so a great way to make more cost-effective centerpieces is going with a looser, more informal composition, Ingram recommends.
 Use just two or three different varieties and be open to using whatever flowers are in season.
 You'll save money and hopefully sidestep the stress of being so focused on just one flower.
 And since they're so delicate and perishable anyway, you need to be prepared for last-minute substitutions.